aoide-org/aoide-rs/README.md

 ## One more thing

-Aoide - the muse of voice and song.
+*Aoide* - the muse of voice and song.

+Not to forget dancing, but *Terpsichord* was such an awkward long name.
+It's up to you to bring this to life.

 > There are only two hard things in Computer Science: cache invalidation and naming things.
 >